Host Community Respecting Refugee Housing: Preliminaries

-It could also be the case that a parameterised problem is \NPh even for a fixed value of $k$; we call such problems \paraNPh and, assuming $\mathsf{P}\not=\NP$, such problems do not admit \XP algorithms.
+It could also be the case that a parameterized problem is \NPh even for a fixed value of~$k$; we call such problems \paraNPh and, assuming~$\mathsf{P}\not=\NP$, such problems do not admit \XP algorithms.

-Our running-time lower-bounds are based on the well-known Exponential Time Hypothesis (ETH) of \citet{ImpagliazzoP2001}; see also \citet{ImpagliazzoPZ2001} and the survey of \citet{LokshtanovMS2011}.
-This conjecture states that, roughly speaking, there is no algorithm solving \textsf{3-SAT} in time sub-exponential in the number of variables.
+\paragraph{Exponential-Time Hypothesis} Our running-time lower bounds are based on the well-known Exponential-Time Hypothesis (ETH) of \citet{ImpagliazzoP2001}; see also \citet{ImpagliazzoPZ2001} and the survey of \citet{LokshtanovMS2011}.
+This conjecture states that roughly speaking, there is no algorithm solving \textsf{3-SAT} in time sub-exponential in the number of variables.
+Our results in this direction rely on the following theorems.